SumoLogic/sumologic-documentation/blog-service/2023-12-28-active-directory-app-update.md

   Data collected before the upgrade will not be visible in the Active Directory application.
 :::

-- If you have only the **[Active Directory JSON - OpenTelemetry](/docs/integrations/microsoft-azure/opentelemetry/active-directory-json-opentelemetry)** installed and decided to upgrade it, you will need to update your collection configuration according to the instructions below.
+If you have only the **[Active Directory JSON - OpenTelemetry](/docs/integrations/microsoft-azure/opentelemetry/active-directory-json-opentelemetry)** app installed and decided to upgrade it, you will need to update your collection configuration according to the instructions below.

   1. Open the configuration file located in `C:\ProgramData\Sumo Logic\OpenTelemetry Collector\config\conf.d`.
   1. Update the following attributes: